risk-first/website/practices/Estimates.md

 > "Parkinson's law is the adage that 'work expands so as to fill the time available for its completion'." - [Parkinson's Law, _Wikipedia_](https://en.wikipedia.org/wiki/Parkinsons_law)

 Let's leave aside the [Agency Risk](Agency-Risk) concerns this time.
-Instead, let's consider this from a Risk-First perspective.  _Of course_ work would expand to fill the time available:  _Time available_ is an _absence of [Schedule Risk](Scarcity-Risk#schedule-risk)_, it's always going to be sensible to exchange free time to reduce more serious risks.
+Instead, let's consider this from a Risk-First perspective.  _Of course_ work would expand to fill the time available:  _Time available_ is an _absence of [Schedule Risk](Scarcity-Risk#schedule-risk)_.
+It's always going to be sensible to exchange free time to reduce more serious risks.

 This is why projects will _always_ take at least as long as is budgeted for them.   <!-- tweet-end -->